Frequently asked

 Therisse is a direct-to-consumer telehealth practice for women in perimenopause, menopause, and metabolic transition.
 We offer two programs: HRT (hormone replacement therapy) and Weight Management (a compounded semaglutide protocol).

 We are not a marketplace, a referral service, or an algorithmic intake funnel.
-A U.S.-licensed physician from MD Integrations reviews your intake, decides whether you're a clinical fit, writes the prescription, and stays with you through treatment.
+A U.S.-licensed physician reviews your intake, decides whether you're a clinical fit, writes the prescription, and stays with you through treatment.

 No nurse practitioners reviewing checklists.
 No bots.
 The name on your chart is the person making the clinical call.